Tips for Leafleting

 Keep in mind that class changes yield the heaviest foot traffic.
 This is definitely your best time to make an impact!

-While leafleting, it is best not to stay completely stationary.
+While leafleting, it’s best not to stay completely stationary.
 A wider walkway may require you to constantly walk back and forth, approaching as many students as possible.
-It is important to stand in the center of the walkway and not off to the side.
+It’s important to stand in the center of the walkway and not off to the side.

-Keep in mind that traffic flow will be going in two directions.
-You will reach the largest amount of new students and avoid repeatedly asking the same students if you only leaflet one direction of the flow.
-If you are starting very early in the day, you can focus on students going to class or on to campus.
-If you are starting later in the day focus on students that are coming out of class and possibly leaving campus for the day.
+Keep in mind that the traffic flow will be going in two directions.
+You’ll reach the largest number of new students and avoid repeatedly asking the same students if you only leaflet one direction of the flow.
+If you’re starting very early in the day, you can focus on students going to class or just getting to campus.
+If you’re starting later in the day focus on students that are coming out of class and possibly leaving campus for the day.

 What to Say